 If you are looking to establish or invest in a business in the US, the E2 visa may be open to you.

-The E2 Investor Trader visa offers individual holders temporary permission to come to the US either to set up or invest in a company.
+The E2 visa for Treaty Investors offers individual holders temporary permission to come to the US either to set up or invest in a company.

 Before any individual application can be made for an E2 visa, your company must first apply to be registered as an E2 treaty investor business.